Skip to content ↓

 Religious Education

-At The Mead Infant and Nursery School, it is our aim that through the teaching of RE that the children develop their enthusiasm for the study of religion and beliefs, and thus enhance their own spiritual, moral, social and cultural development.
+At The Mead Infant and Nursery School, it is our aim that, through the teaching of RE, that the children develop their enthusiasm for the study of religion and beliefs, and thus enhance their own spiritual, moral, social and cultural development.

-We celebrate the diversity of the school community and develop a respect, appreciation and understanding of principle religions and non-religious viewpoints.
+We celebrate the diversity of the school community and develop a respect, appreciation and understanding of principal religions and non-religious viewpoints.
 The curriculum provokes challenging questions and children learn to articulately express their personal beliefs, ideas, values and experiences, whilst respecting the right of others to differ.
-RE at The Mead supports the children’s developing sense of identity within The Mead family itself as well as within the local wider community and the diverse world in which we live in.
+RE at The Mead supports the children’s developing sense of identity within The Mead family itself as well as within the wider local community and the diverse world in which we live in.

-RE at The Mead is taught through weekly lessons in accordance with the Surrey Agreed Syllabus 2017-2021
+RE at The Mead is taught through weekly lessons in accordance with the Surrey Agreed Syllabus 2023-2028

-To enrich the children’s learning experiences, Key Stage 1 classes take part in a visit to a place of worship including visits to Worcester Park Baptist Church and North West Surrey Synagogue and to Baitul Futuh Mosque in Morden.
+To enrich children’s learning experiences, Key Stage 1 classes take part in a visit to a place of worship, including visits to Worcester Park Baptist Church and North West Surrey Synagogue and to Baitul Futuh Mosque in Morden.
 Children will also learn about many of the calendar's religious festivals in our assemblies.

 Subject Progression Tracker